 - Accepting constructive criticism.

 What is a bid writer’s working environment like?

 Bid writing can be a very rewarding profession.
 There’s nothing quite like the satisfaction of writing an excellent bid that captures all the unique selling points, differentiators, and added value of a proposal.
 Then, when your tender wins and the company you represent is awarded a contract or funding, expect feelings of euphoria!

-When you win a tender you feel like the scorer of the winning goal in the FA Cup final.
+When bid writers win a tender it can feel like scoring the winning goal in the FA Cup final.
 When you lose however, you can feel like the goalkeeper who has let the ball run through their legs.
 Not every tender can win and when that happens it’s tough.
 Bid writers go through feelings of disappointment, rejection and self-doubt.
-Good mental health is therefore essential for Bid Writers and they should ensure they balance working at their desks with exercise, the great outdoors, family, friends and healthy living.
+Good mental health is therefore essential for bid writers and they should ensure they balance working at their desks with exercise, the great outdoors, family, friends and healthy living.

-It’s not a profession that is suitable for everyone, but for those who can handle pressure, deadlines, constructive criticism, competition and the external scored evaluation of each bid you write, it can be very rewarding.
+It’s not a profession that’s suitable for everyone, but for those who can handle the pressure, deadlines, constructive criticism, competition and the external scored evaluation of each bid you write, it can be very rewarding.

 What is a bid writer’s salary?

 Starting salaries range from £20,000 to £25,000.
 Experienced and successful bid writers can earn up to £70,000 depending on the sector.

 What’s the future of bid writing as a profession?